-She is an assistant editor of the New Oxford Shakespeare (2016), for which she has edited five plays: The Two Gentlemen of Verona, The First Part of Henry the Sixth, The Comedy of Errors, The Merry Wives of Windsor and Julius Caesar.
-She is also a general textual editor of the Digital Renaissance Editions, an open access project publishing electronic scholarly editions of non-Shakespearean early English drama.
-Her recent publications in editorial theory include “Mediating Textual Annotation in the Online Scholarly Edition” (The Shakespeare International Yearbook) and “Nihil biblicum a me alienem puto: W.W.
-Greg, Bibliography and the Sociology of Text” (Variants: The Journal of the European Society for Textual Scholarship).
+She has published articles on Shakespeare, editorial theory, digital humanities, early modern scientific publishing, and book history.
+She is an assistant editor of the New Oxford Shakespeare, for which she edited five plays in both modern and old-spelling versions: The Two Gentlemen of Verona, The First Part of Henry the Sixth, The Comedy of Errors, The Merry Wives of Windsor and Julius Caesar.
+She is also an associate coordinating editor of the Digital Renaissance Editions, an open access project publishing electronic scholarly editions of non-Shakespearean early English drama.

-As a book historian, Neville’s research concerns the social, cultural, and economic contingencies implicit in the production, dissemination and reception of printed materials.
+As a book historian, Neville’s research concerns the social, cultural and economic contingencies implicit in the production, dissemination and reception of printed materials.
 She is particularly interested in the ways that quantitative analysis and ‘bio-bibliography’ can illuminate the elided histories of early modern women.
-Her interdisciplinary book project on early English herbals uses botanical books as a test case to investigate D.F.
+She is currently at work on a book project on early English herbals uses botanical books as a test case to investigate D.F.
 McKenzie’s notion of book history as the “sociology of text,” coupling that analysis with a broadening of Foucault’s ideas of the author-function to include such textual progenitors as stationers, printers and booksellers.

 - Assistant Editor.
 The New Oxford Shakespeare: The Complete Works.
-(Modern Critical Edition.)
 General Editors Gary Taylor, John Jowett, Terri Bourus, and Gabriel Egan.
 Oxford: Oxford UP, 2016.